influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-31T03:42:00Z   1.122
 ```

-The query returns the field value that is larger than five percent of the field values in the `water_level` field key and in the `h2o_feet` measurement.
+Returns the field value that is larger than five percent of the field values in the `water_level` field key and in the `h2o_feet` measurement.

 {{% /expand %}}